-The EIA is organized into Sections A through I corresponding to the requirements of NTL 2008-G04 (as extended by NTL 2015-N02 and partially amended by 2020-G01), which provides guidance regarding information required by 30 CFR Part 550 for EIAs.
+The EIA is organized into Sections A through I corresponding to the requirements of Notices to Lessees and Operators (NTL) 2008-G04 (as extended by NTL 2015-N02 and partially amended by 2020-G01), which provides guidance regarding information required by 30 CFR Part 550 for EIAs.
 The main impact-related discussions are in Section A (Impact-Producing Factors) and Section C (Impact Analysis).